newjersey/navigator.business.nj.gov/content/src/quick-action-tasks/massage-license-reinstatement.md

   - health-care-and-social-assistance
 icon: update-purple.svg
 urlSlug: massage-license-reinstatement
+summaryDescriptionMd: You need to reinstate your massage and bodywork business license if it has expired.
+Email your application to massagetherapy@dca.lps.state.nj.us.
+Do not include your payment.
+The NJ Board of Massage and Bodywork Therapy will send you an invoice to pay the fee online.
 callToActionText: Apply to Reinstate My Massage and Bodywork Business License
 callToActionLink: https://www.njconsumeraffairs.gov/mbt/Pages/applications.aspx
 ---
-You need to reinstate your massage and bodywork business license if it has expired.
-Email your application to massagetherapy@dca.lps.state.nj.us.
-Do not include your payment.
-The NJ Board of Massage and Bodywork Therapy will send you an invoice to pay the fee online.

-### Application Requirements
+## Application Requirements

 - Expired registration number
 - Business address